-- a) consider the location and context of the development, including the character of the surrounding area: - b) take into account the orientation of the amenity space in relation to the sun at different times of year; - c) address issues of overlooking and enclosure, which may otherwise impact detrimentally on the proposed dwelling and any neighbouring dwellings; and - d) design the amenity space to be of a shape, size and location to allow effective and practical use of and level access to the space by residents.
+- a) consider the location and context of the development, including the character of the surrounding area; - b) take into account the orientation of the amenity space in relation to the sun at different times of year; - c) address issues of overlooking and enclosure, which may otherwise impact detrimentally on the proposed dwelling and any neighbouring dwellings; and - d) design the amenity space to be of a shape, size and location to allow effective and practical use of and level access to the space by residents.

-DEB 20 (Policy 20 - Public Realm)
+DEB 17 (Policy 17 - Public Realm)

-a) In Debenham village, all development will be expected to conserve or enhance buildings and public spaces and be of high quality design to promote a strong sense of place and an accessible and inclusive village.
+In Debenham village, all development will be expected to be of high quality design to promote a strong sense of place and an accessible and inclusive village.
 Particular attention should be paid to shop fronts and advertisements, quality of materials used, enhancement of spaces through trees and landscaping and street furniture.

-DEB 21 (Policy 21 - Conservation)
+DEB 18 (Policy 18 - Historic Environment)

-To ensure the conservation and enhancement of Debenham's historic environment, proposals should:
+To ensure the conservation and enhancement of Debenham's historic environment, proposals should, where appropriate:

-- a) preserve or enhance the significance of the heritage assets of the village, their setting and the wider streetscape, including views into, within and out of the conservation area; - retain buildings and spaces, the loss of which would cause harm to the character or appearance of the conservation area; - c) contribute to the local distinctiveness, built form and scale of heritage assets through the use of appropriate design, materials and workmanship; - d) be of an appropriate scale, form, height, massing, alignment and detailed design which respects the area's character, appearance and its setting: - e) demonstrate a clear understanding of the significance of the asset and of the wider context in which the heritage asset sits, alongside assessment of the potential impact of the development on the heritage asset and its context; and - f) provide clear justification for any works that would lead to harm or substantial harm to a heritage asset, yet be of wider public benefit, through detailed analysis of the asset and the proposal.
+- a) preserve or enhance the significance of the heritage assets of the village, their setting and the wider streetscape, including views into, within and out of the conservation area; - b) retain buildings and spaces, the loss of which would cause harm to the character or appearance of the conservation area; - c) contribute to the local distinctiveness, built form and scale of heritage assets through the use of appropriate design, materials and workmanship; - d) be of an appropriate scale, form, height, massing, alignment and detailed design, which respects the area's character, appearance and its setting: - e) demonstrate a clear understanding of the significance of the asset and of the wider context in which the heritage asset sits, alongside assessment of the potential impact of the development on the heritage asset and its context; and - f) provide clear justification for any works that would lead to harm or substantial harm to a heritage asset, yet be of wider public benefit, through detailed analysis of the asset and the proposal.

-DEB 22 (Policy 22 - Views)
+DEB 19 (Policy 19 - Views)

-a) New development should be designed to have a positive and distinctive character by designing the development to respond to site features such as views into or out of the area, trees landscapes, and existing buildings.
-Views highly valued by the community are shown in paragraph 5.7 on page 27.
-Development which affects these highly valued views as shown on Map 5 on page 25, must ensure that key features of the view can continue to be enjoyed including distant buildings, areas of landscape and the boundaries between the village edge and the countryside.
+New development should be designed to have a positive and distinctive character by designing the development to respond to site features such as views into or out of the area, trees landscapes, and existing buildings.
+Views highly valued by the community are shown on the Proposals Map and their key features are identified in paragraph 5.7 on page 27.
+Development which affects these highly valued views must ensure that key features of the view can continue to be enjoyed including distant buildings, areas of landscape and the boundaries between the village edge and the countryside.

-DEB 23 (Policy 23 - Nature Conservation)
+DEB 20 (Policy 20 - Nature Conservation)

-a) New developments should retain features of high nature conservation or landscape value, including mature trees, species-rich hedgerows, ponds and existing areas of woodland.
 Improvement of the connectivity between wildlife areas and green spaces will be encouraged to enhance the green infrastructure of the Parish.